nightroman/FarNet/FarNet/README.md

 **Requirements**

-- .NET 6 SDK (recommended) or runtime
+- .NET 7 SDK (recommended) or runtime
 - Microsoft Visual C++ 2015-2022 Redistributable
 - Far Manager, see History.txt for the required version

 **Instructions**

-How to install and update FarNet and modules:
+How to install and update FarNet and modules:\
 <https://github.com/nightroman/FarNet#readme>

 ---